Shailene Woodley

-Shailene Diann Woodley (born November 15, 1991) is an American actress.
-Born in San Bernardino, California, Woodley was raised in Simi Valley, and started modeling at the age of four and began acting professionally in minor television roles.
+Shailene Woodley (born November 15, 1991) is an American actress.
 She first gained prominence for her starring role as Amy Juergens in the ABC Family teen drama series The Secret Life of the American Teenager (2008–2013).
-She subsequently starred in the films The Descendants (2011) and The Spectacular Now (2013), receiving a nomination for her first Golden Globe Award for the former.
+She then starred in the films The Descendants (2011) and The Spectacular Now (2013), receiving her first Golden Globe Award nomination for the former.

 Woodley achieved wider recognition for her starring role as a teenaged cancer patient in the romantic drama The Fault in Our Stars (2014) and as Beatrice Prior in the science-fiction trilogy The Divergent Series (2014–2016).
-She played a sexual assault survivor in the HBO drama series Big Little Lies (2017–2019), for which she was nominated for a Golden Globe Award and a Primetime Emmy Award.
-She has since played supporting roles in the films Snowden (2016), The Mauritanian (2021) and The Fallout (2021), and starred in Adrift (2018) and The Last Letter from Your Lover (2021).
+She played a sexual assault survivor in the HBO drama series Big Little Lies (2017–2019), for which she was nominated for a Primetime Emmy Award.
+She has since acted in films such as Snowden (2016), Adrift (2018), The Mauritanian (2021), Ferrari (2023), and To Catch a Killer (2023), the last of which she also served as a producer.

-Woodley is also an environmental activist and serves as a board member of the political action committee, Our Revolution.
+On stage, she made her Broadway debut acting in Leslye Headland's family dramedy play Cult of Love (2024), for which she was honored with a Theater World Award.
+She is also an environmental activist who is Greenpeace Oceans Ambassador and who serves on a number of boards dedicated to environmental causes.
+She is co-founder of the nonprofit organization All it Takes, which focuses on youth development.